 - Skip Tyler, Jack Ryan's good friend, was described as giving overly powerful handshakes of the Does Not Know His Own Strength variety.

 - Alluded to in Take A Thief — when Skif and Deek agree to work together, Skif is impressed that Deek doesn't try this.

 - Subverted in Unseen Academicals, when Andy squeezes Nutt's hand so hard it makes Andy's hand sore, with no discernible effect on Nutt.

-- In a memorable episode of I Love Lucy, Fred's grip was actually enough to bring John Wayne to his knees, but when he tries it on Ethel, Ethel's grip actually brings Fred to his knees.
+- In a memorable episode of I Love Lucy, Fred's grip was actually enough to bring John Wayne to his knees (the Duke was humoring him at Ricky's request), but when he tries it on Ethel, Ethel's grip actually brings Fred to his knees.

 - In an episode of Bones, Booth meets Cam's step-daughter's new boyfriend.
 After greeting him enthusiastically, Booth throws in some not-very-veiled threats about treating the girl right, including mentioning that he used to be a sniper, and finishes off with a handshake that leaves the kid wincing and rubbing his hand.

 - In The West Wing, this happens so often to presidential candidate Arnold Vinick that he ends up with a fractured hand, making handshakes of any firmness agonizing.

 - In an episode of Go On, Bob Costas is revealed to do this all the time, and almost always wins.